Gotham Knights Reveals Awesome New Batgirl Art

 While it may not be the direct sequel to Rocksteady’s beloved Arkham trilogy that many had perhaps hoped it would be, WB Games Montréal’s upcoming Gotham Knights certainly looks set to scratch that very same itch when it arrives next year.

-In order to shed some much-needed light on the latter, WB Games Montréal has revealed some new concept art for Batgirl which, with any luck, is only the first of something similar to come for each of the game’s stars.
-Check it out for yourselves below.
+In order to shed some much-needed light on the latter, WB Games Montréal has revealed new concept art for Batgirl which, with any luck, is only the first of something similar to come for each of the game’s stars.

 -